5 February 2025

 This simply isn’t the case.
 And we have an example to prove it.

 Not included in our round up above, due to their size, was Monzo, the app-based bank.
-Their current account terms and conditions are 3994 words long.
-It would take 19 minutes for someone with average reading comprehension to finish reading them
+Their current account terms and conditions, as of February 2025, are 4192 words long.
+It would take about 19 minutes for someone with average reading comprehension to finish reading them

 So why are terms and conditions so long?